Course-Horse/course-horse/README.md

 ## APIs, Tools, & Libraries Used

-GenEdUSA is developed using an assortment of modern Javascript oriented web development tools and frameworks.
+Course Horse is developed using an assortment of modern Javascript oriented web development tools and frameworks.

 ### Development Tools